What is Medicare?

 - Are under 65 and have a disability and have been receiving Social Security Disability Insurance for 24 months

 - Have End-Stage Renal Disease, a permanent kidney failure requiring dialysis or a kidney transplant

 *The above requirements are only general guidelines; please visit Medicare Rights Center and Medicare.gov for more detailed guidelines.

 How Does Medicare Work?

 Medicare is divided into four parts.
 Part A covers inpatient services, Part B covers outpatient services, and Part D covers prescription drugs.
-Part C refers to Medicare private plans.
+Part C refers to private Medicare Advantage plans.
 These four parts, combined with the Medigap option, allow you to customize your Medicare coverage for your situation.

-However, it is important to note that you will be automatically enrolled into Original Medicare unless you actively choose another plan.
+It is important to note that you will be automatically enrolled into Original Medicare (Part A) unless you actively choose another plan.

 Contact us with insurance questions, success stories or suggestions.